Careers

 Candidate data protection statement

-This data protection notice sets out the basis on which Revenue will process your personal data in the recruitment process.
+This data protection notice sets out the basis on which Revenue will process your personal data during the recruitment process.

 Purposes of processing and categories of data

 Your personal data will be used for all stages of the recruitment process.
-The data is collected by different means throughout the recruitment process such as application form, on-line registration, on-line testing, virtual proctoring, and video assessments.
+The data is collected by different means throughout the recruitment process such as an application form via Revenue’s Applicant Tracking System, online registration or testing, virtual proctoring and video assessments.
 The information contained on the form will be used:

 • to assess eligibility for a specific competition